aurelia-ui-toolkits/aurelia-materialize-bridge/README.md

 This package is a bridge that allows easy integration of [MaterializeCSS 1.0](https://github.com/Dogfalo/materialize) with the JavaScript framework [Aurelia](https://aurelia.io/).

-For using [Materialize 2 and later](https://github.com/materializecss/materialize), refer to [this issue](https://github.com/aurelia-ui-toolkits/aurelia-materialize-bridge/issues/579).
+For use with [Materialize 2 and later](https://github.com/materializecss/materialize), refer to [this issue](https://github.com/aurelia-ui-toolkits/aurelia-materialize-bridge/issues/579).
 With some dirty hacks, you can utilize features like Google Material Design 3's color management.

 # Demo